MohamedMahmoudsh/Signal-Project/README.md

 The LSTM model architecture is defined as follows:

- * **input Shape**:The input data has a shape of (100, 50), where 100 represents the number of time steps and 50 represents the number of features at each time step.<br>
+ * **input Shape**:The input data has a shape of (100, 50), where 100 represents the number of time steps and 50 represents the number of window size at each time step.<br>
   * **LSTM Layer**: The LSTM layer consists of 64 units, allowing the model to learn temporal patterns within the data.<br>
  * **Dense Layers**: Two dense layers follow the LSTM layer, with 32 units in the first layer and 1 unit in the output layer.
 The activation functions used are ReLU and Sigmoid, respectively.<br>
  * **Compilation**: The model is compiled using the Adam optimizer and binary crossentropy loss function for binary classification tasks.
 The accuracy metric is used to monitor the model's performance during training.<br>